Should You Roll Out Before or After Running? | 321 STRONG Answers

 - &#10003;Post-run: 60-90 seconds per muscle, deeper pressure to reduce soreness and speed recovery

 You should foam roll both before and after running, but each session serves a different purpose.
 Pre-run rolling increases blood flow and range of motion, priming your muscles for impact.
-Post-run rolling reduces soreness and speeds recovery by breaking up fascial adhesions that form during repetitive motion.
+Post-run rolling reduces soreness and speeds recovery by breaking up fascial adhesions (the sticky buildup that forms between layers of connective tissue) that develop during repetitive motion.
 If you can only pick one, roll after your run.
 That's where the biggest recovery happen.

 ## Before Your Run: Quick and Light

 Pre-run foam rolling isn't about deep tissue work.
 Keep it to 30-60 seconds per muscle group with moderate pressure.
-Focus on your quads, calves, and IT bands, the areas that take the most punishment during a run.
+Focus on your quads, calves, and IT bands (the thick strip of connective tissue running along the outside of your thigh from hip to knee), the areas that take the most punishment during a run.
 Research shows foam rolling before exercise can improve arterial blood flow to working muscles ([Hotfiel T, *Journal of Sports Science & Medicine*, 2023](https://pubmed.ncbi.nlm.nih.gov/37949565)), which means better oxygen delivery from your first stride.
 The muscle roller stick from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) is ideal for quick pre-run passes on your calves and IT bands, fast, targeted, and you can do it standing up.

 ## After Your Run: Slow and Deliberate

 Post-run is where you go deeper.
 Spend 60-90 seconds per muscle group, pausing on tender spots for 20-30 seconds.
 According to 321 STRONG, this is when rolling delivers the most measurable results.
 Studies show post-exercise foam rolling significantly improves recovery of dynamic performance measures like sprint speed and power ([Pearcey GE, *Journal of Athletic Training*, 2015](https://pubmed.ncbi.nlm.nih.gov/25415413)).
 Hit your quads, hamstrings, glutes, calves, and IT bands.
-The [321 STRONG Foam Massage Roller](/products/foam-massage-roller) with its patented 3-zone texture mimics therapist techniques, fingertip, thumb, and palm zones work those post-run knots effectively.
+The [321 STRONG Foam Massage Roller](/products/foam-massage-roller) with its patented 3-zone texture mimics therapist techniques.
+The fingertip, thumb, and palm zones are designed to work those post-run knots effectively.

 ## A Simple Routine for Runners

 321 STRONG recommends this split: before your run, spend 3-5 minutes with light, sweeping rolls to wake up your legs.
 After your run, dedicate 8-10 minutes to slower, more targeted work.
-Don't skip your hip flexors and glutes, runners chronically neglect these, and they're often the source of knee and lower back issues.
+Do not skip your hip flexors and glutes.
+Runners chronically neglect these, and they are often the source of knee and lower back issues.
+Start with your calves and quads for both sessions, since those muscles absorb the most load during a run.
+Add glutes and hip flexors post-run, when those deeper muscles need the most attention.
+I have found that runners who commit to both sessions consistently see fewer overuse injuries and recover better between training days.
+Even 10 minutes total, split across pre and post-run, can shift your performance over a full training cycle. consistency.
+Rolling before and after every run, not just the long ones, is what builds the recovery habit that shows up in your race results.
 For a deeper dive into timing your sessions, check out our full guide on [foam rolling before or after workouts](/blog/foam-rolling-before-or-after-workout-what-works-best).
-Pair your roller with the stretching strap from the [5-in-1 set](/products/5-in-1-set) for post-run [hip flexor stretches](/blog/do-stretching-straps-work) and you've got a complete cooldown.
+Pair your roller with the stretching strap from the [5-in-1 set](/products/5-in-1-set) for post-run [hip flexor stretches](/blog/do-stretching-straps-work) and you have got a complete cooldown.

 ## Related Questions